-To be effective, all proxy appointments must be lodged with the Company's registrars at Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol BS99 6ZY by June 23, 2022 at 12:00 p.m. (midday) London Time (7:00 a.m.
-Eastern Daylight Time).
+To be effective, all proxy appointments must be filed with the Company's Registrar at: Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol BS99 6ZY by June 23, 2022 at 12:00 p.m. (midday) London time (7:00 am Eastern Daylight Time).